 "Get in.
-I called the circulation manager.
+I called the circulation manager when I took Amanda home.
 I'll take you to the office, and he'll take you around the rest of the route.
 He'll take you around the next two days, so you'll actually know the routes.
-I told him you're really a hero, but even a hero can't learn four routes in one day, especially after dark in a rainstorm."
+I told him you're a hero, but even a hero can't learn four routes in one day."